lilgast8/Startiflette/README.md

 The `sass` gulp task have options to manage css supports which can be updated in `gulp/utils/css-supports.js` file.

 * `cssSupports`: @type {object} List of parameters which will define CSS supports, using [Browserslist library](https://github.com/ai/browserslist).
 See [Browserslist docs](https://github.com/ai/browserslist#queries) for available queries and default value.

+### Config `htmlify` gulp task

+The `htmlify` gulp task have options which can be manage in `gulp/utils/htmlify.js` file.

+* `relativePath`: @type {boolean} Set to `true` (used by default) if you need to have relative paths on every links in your generated HTML files.
+Otherwise, if you need to have absolute paths set it to `false`.
+It will overwrites all paths and add the base url from your `prod` config in the `dev/configs/config.json` file.

 ### Config `image` gulp task